 WHERE department_id = 5;

-Errors can also occur if we delete from a parent table in which there are records that are associated with it in the child table.
-In the department table as an example, we have the Sales department having the manager_id set to 1 referencing Bob Evans in the representative table.
-If we tried to delete the record in the representative table:
+Errors can also occur if we delete from a parent table when there are records associated with it in the child table.
+For example, in the department table, the Sales department has the manager_id set to 1, referencing Bob Evans in the representative table.
+Suppose we tried to delete that record from the representative table:

 DELETE FROM representative